Major League Baseball on television in the 1970s: 1975

 While Gowdy was on hand in the press box for Carlton Fisk's legendary home run in Game 6 of the 1975 World Series, the actual calls went to two of Gowdy's Red Sox successors, Dick Stockton on television and Ned Martin on radio.
 Gowdy was Martin's color commentator on that home run.
 Meanwhile, according to the NBC cameraman Lou Gerard located above the third base stands, cameramen at the time were instructed to follow the flight of the ball.
 Instead Gerard was distracted by a rat nearby, thus he lost track of the baseball and instead decided to capture the image of Fisk "magically" waving the ball fair.

-NBC's last Monday Night Baseball game aired on September 1, 1975, in which the Montréal Expos beat the Philadelphia Phillies, 6–5.
+NBC's last Monday Night Baseball game aired on September 1, 1975, in which the Montreal Expos beat the Philadelphia Phillies, 6–5.
 Curt Gowdy called the games with Tony Kubek from 1972 to 1974, being joined in the 1973 and 1974 seasons by various guest commentators from both within and outside of the baseball world (among them Dizzy Dean, Joe DiMaggio, Satchel Paige, Bobby Riggs, Dave DeBusschere, Howard Cosell, Mel Allen, Danny Kaye and Willie Mays).
 Jim Simpson and Maury Wills called the secondary backup games.
 Joe Garagiola hosted the pre-game show, The Baseball World of Joe Garagiola, and teamed with Gowdy to call the games in 1975.

 Except for Game 1 in both League Championship Series, all games in 1975 were regionally televised.
 Game 3 of both League Championship Series were aired in prime time, the first time such an occurrence happened.